Spring to life in the forest!

 Stay connected to the forest with our monthly newsletter

-Buds contain a cell which is sensitive to light, so as the days get brighter and longer it detects when there is enough daylight for the leaves to survive.
+Tree buds remain dormant throughout winter, but the spring sunlight triggers the ‘budbreak’.
+Buds contain a cell that is sensitive to light, so as the days get brighter and longer it detects when there is enough daylight for the leaves to survive.